About Gedas Paskauskas

-A native of Rhode Island, Gedas Paskauskas began his art education in 1970 at the School of the Worcester Art Museum.
-After graduation, he continued his private study with Robert Douglas Hunter in Boston.
+A native of Rhode Island, Gedas Paskauskas began his art education in 1970 at the School of the Worcester Art Museum and the Worcester Center for Crafts.
+After graduation, he continued private study with Robert Douglas Hunter in Boston, MA.
 In 1975, Gedas began a career as a commercial photographer and later as a mural artist.
-Co-founding Bopas Inc. in 1981, a mural and decorative painting company.
-He branched out to form Gedas Paskauskas Studios, Inc. in 2005.
+Co-founding Bopas, Inc. in 1981, a mural and decorative painting company, he branched out to form Gedas Paskauskas Studios, Inc. in 2005.

 |2013||New England Biolabs, Ipswich, MA|